trulyshruti/inBetween/README.md

 ### How does it work?

-HTML5 Geolocation is used to "Find me!"
+The app itself is built in HTML, CSS, JavaScript, and jQuery.
+HTML5 Geolocation is used to locate the user.
 Google Maps API is used to locate addresses.
 Foursquare API is used to find the venues.

 ### Who made this app?